 - One designated visitor per patient is allowed.

 - Two designated visitors/support persons are allowed.
 Both visitors may be present at the same time.

-End of life patients
+End of life patients and other extenuating circumstances

 - Visitation in these situations will be managed by the director of the unit and multiple visitors may be allowed.

 Visitors may enter through the Emergency Department for patients needing emergency services, or through the Main Lobby for all other patients.

 All visitors will be screened for COVID-19 symptoms upon entry, provided a mask and asked to perform hand hygiene.
 The hospital-issued mask should be worn at all times while in the facility.
 Visitors are requested to stay in the patient room and not congregate in common areas.
 Any visitor not meeting screening criteria or the state mandate requirements will not be permitted to enter the hospital.

 Visitors are not allowed for COVID-19 patients and those under investigation, or behavioral health patients.